ArronBeale/CI_PP2_Decrypt/README.md

 5. As a player, I would like it to be fun.
 6. As a player, I would like it to be challenging.
 7. As a player, I would like replayability.
-8. As a player, I would like a variety or words to guess.
+8. As a player, I would like a variety of words to guess.
 9. As a player, I would like to see how many attempts I have.

 ### Site Owner